WiredUK/Graphity/README.md

 }
 ```

-We also support some basic dotted dereferencing og non-enumerable child properties.
+We also support some basic dotted dereferencing of non-enumerable child properties.
 This allows us to query all animals that don't live in France:

 ```
 {